WM delivering new garbage carts in Okeechobee County - South Central Florida Life

-OKEECHOBEE -- Water management (WM) has started delivering the new garbage carts to Okeechobee County customers.
+OKEECHOBEE -- Waste Management (WM) has started delivering the new garbage carts to Okeechobee County customers.

-At the July 11 meeting of the Okeechobee County Board of Commissioners, County …

-OKEECHOBEE -- Water management (WM) has started delivering the new garbage carts to Okeechobee County customers.
+OKEECHOBEE -- Waste Management (WM) has started delivering the new garbage carts to Okeechobee County customers.

 At the July 11 meeting of the Okeechobee County Board of Commissioners, County Administrator Deborah Manzo said about 1,300 carts have been delivered so far.